kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 with enough effort, expertise and the right equipment, it's likely possible to recover encrypted data, but I assume I'm not the target.

+I also do not need all the bootloader hurdles along the way and prefer
+simplicity: boot straight into Linux kernel from UEFI, _directly_.

 ## Self-encrypting drives

 I do like the idea of self- (always) encrypting drives.
 It's very convenient